 - First he had to apply a base color and define different parts of the creature.
 It looked flat and lifeless.
 So a gradient was applied to the overall form.

-- It was much better but still boring to look at first.
+- It was much better but still boring to look at.
 So he decided to add some more details and break up its surface by adding some life to the colors.

-- It was still not enough to make it look more interesting and additional details have been added.
-Pores, wrinkles and some more shadowing in the corner of its mouth and arms.
+- It was still not enough.
+To make it look more interesting, additional details have been added: pores, wrinkles and some more shadowing in the corner of its mouth and arms.

-- In the end a special ambient occlusion layer was added and more details to the eyes and other smaller parts of the body.
-Bringing out lifeless eyes was the key component to make the final look.
+- In the end, a special ambient occlusion layer was added, as well as more details to the eyes and other smaller parts of the body.
+Bringing out the lifeless eyes was the key component to make the final look.

 The creature almost looked alive.

-Once the Creator approved the colors and form it was time to put this magic trickery into Unity.
-A universal creature world where everything comes in to life.
-It was still necessary to make it move but that will be another story.
+Once the Creator approved the colors and form, it was time to put this magic trickery into Unity.
+A universal creature world where everything comes to life.
+It was still necessary to make it move, but that remains another story.

 That's it for now.
-Thank you for reading, cheers!
+Thanks for reading, cheers!